getnexar/wst-infra/searcher/README.md

   [200]	30 responses
 ```

-3. `bottle.py` is a standalone webserver micro framework  written in python.  you can find its docs [here](https://bottlepy.org/docs/dev/). your second task is to modify the webserver code (and Index class if needed), such that the webserver response payload will contains a link to the document, following the link should serve the document contents.
+3. [Bottle](https://bottlepy.org/) is a Python micro-framework for implementing web servers.
+Your second task is to modify the web-server code (and Index class if needed), such that a response payload contains a link to each relevant document; following the link should serve the document's contents.

-the payload should be similar to:
+For example, a payload should be similar to:
 ```json
 {
     "results": [